 Embryonic stem cells

-Embryonic stem cells originated from the inner cell mass of blastocyst are pluripotent cells.
-Basically, they have two characteristics: they can produce all the derivatives of the three primary germinal plates, and, in some circumstances their division is unlimited.
-In the last decades a significant number of embryonic stem-cell specific markers have been identified[2].
+Embryonic stem cells originating from the inner cell mass of blastocyst are pluripotent cells.
+They have two characteristics: they can produce all the derivatives of the three primary germinal plates, and in some circumstances their division is unlimited.
+In the last few decades a significant number of embryonic stem-cell specific markers have been identified[2].
 Although embryonic stem cells carry the ability to create differentiated cell types, complex regulation of cell proliferation through differentiation and development-specific signal pathways is indispensable.
 However, the safety of their clinical use is a cause for serious concern, as the risk of teratomas or teratocarcinomas is high as a serious adverse reaction.
 Due to these difficulties, the use of human embryonic stem cells was initially limited primarily to in vitro and animal experiments, but several clinical trials have been started in recent years (e.g., macular degeneration, retinitis pigmentosa, ischemic heart disease, spinal cord injury, Parkinson's disease, diabetes mellitus)[3].

 Embryonic stem cells from primordial germline cells have many properties of human embryonic stem cells but are also different from them.
-Primordial germline cells can be isolated from fetal tissues, the gonadal spine, within a relatively narrow time interval.
-After in vitro cultivation, they are pluripotent, but do not lead to teratoma formation in mice[2,4].
+Primordial germline cells can be isolated from fetal tissues and the gonadal spine within a relatively narrow time interval.
+After in vitro cultivation, they are pluripotent but do not lead to teratoma formation in mice[2,4].
 Their laboratory or clinical use is subject to strict legal regulations.
-When embryonic stem cells are used, Good Laboratory Practice and Good Manufacturing Practice quality assurance systems are required to test and manufacture conditions that dramatically makes the method more expensive.
+When embryonic stem cells are used, Good Laboratory Practice and Good Manufacturing Practice quality assurance systems are required to test and manufacture conditions that dramatically make the method more expensive.

 Adult stem cells